 Mason City, IA 50401

-Sharon Steckman is serving her 2nd term in the Iowa House of Representatives.
+Sharon Steckman is serving her 3rd term in the Iowa House of Representatives.
 She is the Ranking Member on the House Education Standing Committee.
-She also serves on the Economic Growth/Rebuild Iowa, Environmental Protection, and Natural Resources committees and the Education Appropriations Subcommittee.
+She also serves on the Environmental Protection, and State Government Standing Committees and the Education Appropriations Subcommittee.

-While involved in those activities, Sharon decided to finish the degree she had started at Kearney State College in Kearney, Nebraska, so she began a two-year, three-day a week commute to Iowa State University in Ames, Iowa.
-She graduated with honors and was the first in the education department at ISU to student teach in Mason City.
+While living in Mason City, Sharon decided to complete working for the degree she had started at Kearney State College in Kearney, Nebraska.
+To accomplish this, she began a two-year, three-day a week commute to Iowa State University in Ames, Iowa.
+She graduated in 1980 with honors and was the first in the education department at ISU to student teach in Mason City.
 She achieved this by working out an agreement with ISU and the University of Northern Iowa.

 In 1980, Sharon began working for the Mason City Community School District, teaching second grade, fourth grade and fifth grade and working as a Title I reading specialist.
-While teaching for the Mason City School District, she went on to earn her master’s degree in education from Morningside College in Sioux City, Iowa.
+While teaching for the Mason City School District, she went on to earn her master’s degree in education and reading endorsement from Morningside College in Sioux City, Iowa.
 She was a member of the Mason City Education Association, serving as president and later, seven years as chief negotiator.
 During her tenure in Mason City she took a leave of absence from the district to teach overseas in Portugal.